dotnet/csharpstandard/standard/expressions.md

 #### 12.12.12.2 The is-pattern operator

-The *is-pattern operator* is used to check if the value computed by an expression *matches* a given pattern (XREF TO DEF OF “PATTERN MATCHES”).
+The *is-pattern operator* is used to check if the value computed by an expression *matches* a given pattern ([§11](patterns.md#11-patterns-and-pattern-matching)).
 The check is performed at runtime.
 The result of the is-pattern operator is true if the value matches the pattern; otherwise it is false.

 For an expression of the form `E is P`, where `E` is a relational expression of type `T` and `P` is a pattern, it is a compile-time error if any of the following hold:

 - `E` does not designate a value or does not have a type.
-- The pattern `P` is not applicable (XREF NEEDED) to the type `T`.
+- The pattern `P` is not applicable (§11.2) to the type `T`.

 ### 12.12.13 The as operator